python-trio/trio/docs/source/tutorial.rst

 Trio doesn't make your code run on multiple cores; in fact, as we saw above, it's baked into trio's design that you never have two tasks running at the same time.
 We're not so much overcoming the GIL as embracing it.
-But if we're willing to accept that, plus a bit of extra bookkeeping to keep track of these new ``async`` and ``await`` keywords, then in exchange we get:
+But if you're willing to accept that, plus a bit of extra work to put these new ``async`` and ``await`` keywords in the right places, then in exchange you get:

 * Excellent scalability: trio can run 10,000+ tasks simultaneously without breaking a sweat, so long as their total CPU demands don't exceed what a single core can provide.
+(This is common in, for example, network servers that have lots of clients connected, but only a few active at any given time.)

 * Fancy features: most threading systems are implemented in C and restricted to whatever features the operating system provides.
 In